seanauff/node-red-torque/README.md

 2. node-red-contrib-moment.
 This parses the `session` field into a human readable date.

+3. Torque app, either free or paid (limitations of free described below), and a suitable OBD2 reader.

 ### Optional

 1. MQTT Broker for sending messages out.